 Custom notebook images

-That's where you can import other notebooks images.
-You will find resources on available custom images and how to create your own in the Custom notebooks section.
+This is where you can import other notebook images.
+You will find resources on available custom images and learn how to create your own in the Custom Notebooks section.

 To import a new image, follow those steps.

 - Enter the full address of your container, set a name (this is what will appear in the launcher), and a description.

 - On the bottom part, add information regarding the software and the packages that are present in this image.
 This is purely informative.

 - Your image is now listed and enabled.
 You can hide it without removing it by simply disabling it.

 - It is now available in the launcher, as well as in the Data Science Projects.

 - The default size of the volumes created for new users.